TristanWiley/So-Chat-Commander/README.md

 # So-Chat-Commander
-Chat Commander is a client side Chrome extension that integrates commands for your use.
+Chat Commander is a client side Chrome extension that integrates commands for your use on any Stackexchange Chat.

 So far there are these commands here